 It only means you weren’t able to build a connection and that’s ok.
 That’s actually a good thing because now you have a chance to find someone you can actually enjoy talking with!
 You don’t need to be liked by everyone!
 So don’t worry when you realize you aren’t compatible with some people.
 It’s inevitable.

 The worst possible reaction would be someone ignoring you.
 Maybe they are in a hurry.
 Maybe they are dealing with their own social anxiety issues.
 You really don’t know what is going on with other people.
 Everyone is different and has their own problems to deal with.

 Even if you do encounter rude people, try to re-frame those experiences as positive.
 The truth is, the uncomfortable experiences will be the ones that build real confidence.
 If you only have positive interactions, then your confidence is built on a weak foundation.
 It’s dependent on everyone being 100% agreeable with you.
 As soon as someone says something negative, or disagrees with your ideas, that weak confidence will shatter.

 By accepting and learning from every result, no matter how undesirable, you build your confidence on a sturdy foundation that is read to handle the toughest storms.

-Hoping for only positive interactions is unrealistic.
+Hoping for only positive interactions is unrealistic and is giving you too much pressure.
 Someone who is too positive might need to be slapped by reality because of how blind they are to risk.
 Someone who is too negative might need to open their mind to the possibility of more positive social interactions.
 By trying to balance these two perspectives you get a more honest, and mature world-view.